FAQ | CanvasCamp

 The open flame test is the most stringent test.
-Diamond Fire Canvas passes this test.
 The open flame test requires a piece of fabric be exposed to an open flame for 12 second in a windless box.
 A fabric passes if it self-extinguishes in a few seconds and the damage done is limited to a certain area.
 To simplify the pass standard and not bore you to tears: damage area is about 6 inches for heavyweight canvas.
 To be clear: Fabric that passes the open flame tent burns, it just burns less than fabric that doesn’t pass.

 CanvasCamp believes in fire safety.
 We exclusively use fireproofing treatments that are determined to be safe for both human health and the environment.
 There is no room for compromise on protecting and preserving places worth camping in, or the health and safety of our customers: people that camp.
 Every product we make is designed from the ground up to be used safely and manufactured responsibly.
-We hold our company and our products to the highest standards which is why we created the Diamond Fire Canvas.
+We hold our company and our products to the highest standards.

 Bath Tub Floors, Footprints, and Sod Flaps